meshcloud

 • rbac.authorization.k8s.io/v1

-meshStack has been specifically validated to work with RKE (Rancher Kubernetes Enginge) and CFCR (Cloud Foundry Container Runtime).
+meshStack has been specifically validated to work with RKE (Rancher Kubernetes Engine) and AKS.

 meshStack Configuration

-Your meshStack installation needs to be configured to restrict meshProject and meshCustomer identifiers as follows:
+Your meshStack installation needs to be configured to restrict meshProject and meshWorkspace identifiers as follows:

 • alphanumeric characters only